G-theory of root stacks and equivariant K-theory: Introduction

-These results have immediate applications to equivariant $K$-theory.
-We obtain a generalization of the main result of (\cite{duke}).
-This paper studies the equivariant Grothendieck group of a smooth curve.
-Combing (\ref{l:K2}) and (\ref{main theorem}) yields a generalisation of this theorem by noting that the hypothesis of (\ref{assumption}) will always be satisfied for tame actions of groups on smooth projective curves.
-It should be noted that other approaches to equivariant $K$-theory using a top down description of the stack $[X/G]$ exist in the literature, see \cite{vistoli}.
+Combining these results gives an immediate application to equivariant $K$-theory of schemes.
+This is how we obtain a generalization of the aforementioned decomposition of \cite{duke}.
+We formulated it as Theorem \ref{K-theorem}.
+If a finite group $G$ acts on a scheme $X$, then, under some assumptions, we have the decomposition of $K_G(X)$ into direct sum of groups $ K(X/G) $ and $G$-theory of ramification divisors and their intersections.
+Note that our assumptions will always be satisfied for tame actions of groups on smooth projective curves.

+Let us give an outline of the paper for the convenience of the reader.
+In a short preliminary section \ref{s:local} we recall some necessary categorical techniques.

-After a short preliminary section \S \ref{s:local}, we start by studying the $G$-theory of a root stack in \S \ref{s:root}.
-The main tool is a description of the category of quasi-coherent sheaves on a root stack, see \cite{BV}.
-After recalling this description we apply localisation methods to compute the $G$-theory of a root stack over a noetherian scheme.
-The results are given in (\ref{localization}) and (\ref{ss:computation}).
+We start by studying the $G$-theory of a root stack in section~\ref{s:root}.
+First, the description of the category of quasi-coherent sheaves on a root stack by \cite{BV} in section \ref{subsection-BV} is recalled.
+After that we exploit localisation methods to decompose the $G$-theory of parabolic sheaves.
+Finally, in section \ref{ss:computation} we combine all intermediate results and formulate Theorem \ref{th:G-root}, giving the $G$-theory of a root stack over a noetherian scheme.
+We finish the section with a remark that under some assumption, the algebraic $G$-theory of a root stack coincides with its Waldhausen $K$-theory in the sense of \cite{Joshua}, Corollary \ref{c:kequalsg}.

-In \S \ref{s:quotient} we address the issue of when a quotient stack is a root stack.
-First we show that under our assumptions (tameness of the action and ramification divisor is normal crossing) inertia groups of all points will be abelian (see Theorem \ref{t:inertia}).
-We use Luna's \'{e}tale slice theorem (see \cite{Luna}) and Chevalley-Sheppard-Todd theorem (\cite{Bourbaki}) in the proof.
-Then under the same hypothesis, we show that a quotient stack is a root stack, see (\ref{main theorem}).
-The main tool here is a generalisation of Abhyankar's lemma, see \cite[XIII, appendix I]{SGA1}.
+In section \ref{s:quotient} we address the issue of when a quotient stack is a root stack.
+First we show that under our assumptions (tameness of the action and ramification divisor is normal crossing), the inertia group is generated in codimension one (see Theorem \ref{t:inertia}).
+We use Abhyankar's theorem (\cite[Th 2.3.2]{GrM}) in the proof.
+Then under the same hypothesis, we show that a quotient stack is a root stack, see Theorem \ref{main theorem}.

-The paper ends in \S \ref{s:equi} by combing the results of the previous two sections to study equivariant $K$-theory of a scheme. \\
+The paper ends in section \ref{s:equi}, where we study equivariant $K$-theory of a scheme by combining the results of the previous two sections.
+As an example we compute the equivariant $K$-theory of the affine line and the Burniat surface. \\

-\textit{Acknowledgments.} We are grateful to J. Jardine and R. Joshua for their interest in the project and useful remarks.
-We thank M. Satriano for the discussion we had when he visited University of Western Ontario; after reading his paper \cite{GS} and this discussion we were able to remove an extra hypothesis in the first version of this paper.
+\textit{Acknowledgments.} We are grateful to N. Borne, J. Jardine and R. Joshua for their interest in the project and useful remarks.
+We thank M. Satriano for the great discussions; after reading his paper \cite{GS} we were able to remove an extra hypothesis in the first version of this work.
+In addition we thank the referee for their helpful corrections.